f3d-app/f3d/doc/dev/05-BUILD.md

 - `F3D_BINDINGS_C`: Generate C bindings.
 Disabled by default.

 Some dependencies are provided internally, eg: ImGui, dmon and others.
 Use `F3D_USE_EXTERNAL_*` to use an external version of these libraries.

+VTK can be built with OpenGL ES support, which is mostly the case when targeting mobile or web platforms.
+The CMake variable `F3D_USE_GLES` is automatically defined accordingly and reported during the configuration step.

 ## Building for contribution